 At a nimble 345 feet in length, with a capacity of 134 guests, the Expedition is an ideal vessel to ply polar waters.
 Her large outside decks offer panoramic views and her cabins are some of the largest in the industry, all boasting an ocean-facing window or porthole and private en-suite facilities.

 Choose the Expedition for one of the fastest, safest ships sailing the polar regions and for her large common spaces and viewing decks.
 Also choose her for a seamless expedition/operations experience, as the Expedition is operator-owned.
 The Expedition’s focus on top-of-the line safety, comfort and ability to meet the demands of polar travel, makes her one of the world’s leading polar expedition cruise ships.
-Its forward-looking sonar reduces the risk of grounding on uncharted reefs.
-This ship is equipped with new and regularly serviced lifeboats and life-rafts.
+Her forward-looking sonar reduces the risk of grounding on uncharted reefs.
+This ship is equipped with new and regularly serviced lifeboats and life rafts.
 Its four partially enclosed lifeboats provide capacity for all passengers and crew.
 In addition, she has full cold-weather immersion suits for all.
 A 2009 renovation resulted in a $13 million refurbishment, and a $10 million upgrade in 2015 gave the Expedition new engines and a new cruising speed of 17 knots, making her one of the fastest expedition ships plying polar waters!

 Sustainability Aboard Expedition